 By Tom House, PhD, with Lindsay Berra

 Timing is measured from your first forward movement into footstrike.
 It is how quickly the front foot gets down and when the ball comes out of the hand.
-We know from our research that the best throwers in the world typically get from first movement into footstrike in less than 1.05 seconds, with the ball coming out of the hand .15 to .25 seconds later.
+We know from our research on pitching mechanics that the best throwers in the world typically get from first movement into footstrike in less than 1.05 seconds, with the ball coming out of the hand .15 to .25 seconds later.
 However, most throwers can go faster, so our rule is to get into footstrike in one second or less.
 The key is to think “GFF.”
 That’s “Go Forward Fast.”
 The key to throwing hard easily is to use your legs to go as fast and as far as possible into footstrike.

 For a more in-depth look at Timing, check out our blog.